JortvD/cs4575-g5/reports/g5_browser-extensions.md

 - Stable internet connection over ethernet cable
 - Screen brigtness display at 100%

-### Experimental Setup
+## Experimental Setup

-The experiments were conducted on one device, The specifications for this device are specified below:
+The experiments were conducted on one device, for which the specifications are as follows:

 | Laptop | Acer Nitro V15               |
 |--------|------------------------------|